 These kinds of sentences are ALWAYS done with wo-words.
 Auf das would not work here at all.

 - Ich fahre mit dem Auto, auf das ich mich sehr freue.

 The das refers to car.
 It cannot refer to the “fact” because das needs a well established, verbalized anchor … not unframed meta-stuff like “the fact”.
 So this sentence means that I’ll go by “the car I am looking forward to”.
 For example the new German is Easy company Porsche we’ll get next week.
 On an unrelated note… I will add a donation button below.

 But anyways…. so auf das clearly refers to the car.
 Technically, worauf could refer to the car as well.
 But it won’t be understood that way, usually.
 Why not?
 Because the car is too defined.
-Remember… wo-word are question words.
+Remember… wo-words are question words.
 They frame vagueness.
-Not to well established, verbalized things.
+Not to well-established, verbalized things.

 The whole worauf-part in the example is just a slapped on tag for the sentence.
 We could see it as a shortened version of this: